chintal/tendril/doc/userdoc/instancedeploy.rst

 You should edit the ``tendril.wsgi`` file in your instance root as well, and set the correct path to the ``virtualenv`` you have setup for ``tendril``.
-If the ``tendril.wsgi`` file is missing, you should either copy ``tendril.wsgi.sample`` file, if there is one, you can copy the example below.
+If the ``tendril.wsgi`` file is missing, you should either copy ``tendril.wsgi.sample`` file, if there is one, or you can copy the example below.

 Example ``tendril.wsgi``: